elm/elm-lang.org/src/guide/chapters/architecture.md

 function so we can get the full power of Elm&rsquo;s module system, test frameworks, and libraries when creating views.

-This pattern is the essense of architecting Elm programs.
+This pattern is the essence of architecting Elm programs.
 Every example we see from now on will be a slight variation on this basic pattern: `Model`, `update`, `view`.